 Funding is provided one year at a time.

-Organizations that are recognized under Section 501(c)(3) of the Internal Revenue Code or that have a fiscal sponsor that is a 501(c)(3) nonprofit organization, and serve Kalamazoo County residents are eligible to apply for grants.
+Nonprofit organizations that are recognized under Section 501(c)(3) of the Internal Revenue Code and provide services to the greater Kalamazoo area are eligible to apply for grants.

 Organizations must also affirm that their inclusion policies and/or practices align with the Foundation's, as outlined in the Inclusion Statement, which states: